 How does it work?

-IPC supports posts with commercial RFID tracked products, as well as several other posts participating in the RFID network and/or considering commercial roll-out of this service within their markets.
-Participating posts can offer the low-cost tracking solutions to e-retailers in their market.
-E-retailers can purchase RFID tags from the post to attach to their products.
+IPC supports postal operators with commercial products based on RFID Item Tracking, as well as several other postal operators participating in the RFID network and/or considering a roll-out of this service commercially.
+Participating postal operators can offer RFID tracking solutions to e-retailers.

 Reliable and accessible data

 All data is stored in IPC’s Central Data Store and is available to all service users.
-Customers, e-seller staff or postal experts can consult the relevant RFID events; they can connect to the RFID tracking information via an interface where they can see last location of the item and its current status in the postal operational flow.
-Currently, several posts are using the RFID Tracking Service for e-commerce packets item tracking, either as a non-barcoded item or in combination with barcode scanning.
-In the latter case, the purpose is to complement the barcode scanning information.
+Postal operator experts and (if enabled by the postal operator) customers and e-seller staff can consult the relevant RFID events; they can connect to the RFID tracking information via an online interface where they can see the last location of the item, its trajectory and its current status in the postal operational flow.

 Services offered to posts